kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 #### Example 1

-Based on the manifest below, the user directs the recommender to calculate container-level recommendations for all containers.
+Based on the manifest below, the user directs the **recommender** to calculate container-level recommendations for all containers.
 Summing these recommendations produces the pod-level recommendation.
-Recommendations at any level are stored under the VPA object's `status` stanza.
+Recommendations at any level are stored under the VPA object's status stanza.

-The updater makes eviction decisions based only on the pod-level `resources` stanza and the pod-level recommendation.
-When the pod is recreated, the admission controller updates only the pod-level resources.
+The **updater** makes eviction decisions based only on the pod-level resources stanza and the pod-level recommendation.
+When the pod is recreated, the **admission controller** updates only the pod-level resources.

 The recommended approach for creating the higher-level controller (for example, a Kubernetes Deployment) is to avoid specifying container-level resources, as these are not managed by VPA.
 This allows VPA to provide pod-level recommendations without conflicting with pre-set container-level resource stanzas.
+When a user defines container-level resources initially, the expected behavior is:
+* The **admission controller** removes the container-level resource stanzas during admission.
+* During in-place updates, the **updater** cannot change the Pod QoS.
+In this case, the updater fails to remove the container-level resources.

 The pod-level resources can be set by the user to ensure that VPA can calculate the pod-level request-to-limit ratio, update the pod-level requests accordingly, and set the corresponding limits.

 ```yaml
 apiVersion: autoscaling.k8s.io/v1